Files / Other

 4. Analysis of Security Council Resolutions and Voting Outcomes

-5. Positions and Statements by Representatives of Various Countries
+5. Positions and Statements of Representatives from Various Countries

-6. Briefings and Recommendations by Civil Society Representatives
+6. Briefings and Recommendations from Civil Society Representatives

-7. Reports by the Office for the Coordination of Humanitarian Affairs and UN Women
+7. Reports from the Office for the Coordination of Humanitarian Affairs and UN Women

 9. Functions and Challenges of the Sanctions Committee (1988 Committee)